DETAILED ACTION

 However, Stowe discloses that the proximity sensor is configured to sense the presence of the user’s nose and ear (¶ 0077).
 Thus, in use, when the applicator is used to treat the right eye, the left proximity sensor (350) will be adjacent the user’s nose and detects the presence of a user’s nose and the right proximity sensor (355) will not be adjacent the user’s nose and detects the presence of the user’s ear, thus the absence of the user’s nose; and when the applicator is used to treat the left eye, the right proximity sensor (355) will be adjacent the user’s nose and detects the presence of a user’s nose and the left proximity sensor (350) will not be adjacent the user’s nose and detects the presence of the user’s ear, thus the absence of the user’s nose (fig. 17).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the applicator of Stowe in view of Ajaelo such that it can thereby determine which eye is being treated, as taught by Ajaelo, such the two different proximity sensors are used for sensing the presence or absence of a user’s nose form either side, as the recognition of facial features is suitable for distinguishing between the right and left eye (Ajaelo, ¶ 0103).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the applicator of Stowe in view of Ajaelo such that it is configured to thereby determine which eye is being treated, as taught by Ajaelo, such the two different proximity sensors are used for sensing the presence or absence of a user’s nose form either side, as the recognition of facial features is suitable for distinguishing between the right and left eye (Ajaelo, ¶ 0103).

 Regarding claim 9, Stowe discloses a controller (290).